 As a strategy to contain rising health care costs, state Medicaid agencies pay MCOs a fixed per-member-per-month fee (e.g., capitation rate) to provide Medicaid benefits to qualifying residents.
-As of March 2018, 39 states and the District of Columbia have entered into comprehensive risk-based payment arrangements with MCOs to provide Medicaid benefits to eligible population groups.
+As of March 2018, 39 states and the District of Columbia had entered into comprehensive risk-based payment arrangements with MCOs to offer Medicaid benefits to eligible population groups.

 Revisiting the 340B Drug Pricing Program

 - Section 42 USC 256b(a)(5)(A)(i) stipulates drug manufacturers are not required to provide covered entities with a discounted 340B price and a Medicaid drug rebate for the same drug.

 - Covered entities are required to put mechanisms in place to prevent duplicate discounts from occurring.

 - HRSA is responsible for overseeing the duplicate discount prohibition and ensuring accurate reporting in the MEF.